sop/wslscript/README.md

 ## TODO

+-   [ ] Path conversion progress indicator when large amount of files is dragged and dropped
 -   [ ] Optionally register for all users

 ## License